StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Loops/README.md

 Booleans sound weird and scary, but they're really not: booleans are simply variables, just like numbers or text, but instead, they can only store two possible values: either ```True``` or ```False```.
 That's why we often make boolean variables that have ```is``` or ```has``` in them because we use them to answer questions we might have.

 For example, when we were Reeborg, we had to check ```frontIsClear```.
-We ask Karel the question about whether the front is clear, and the answer can only be yes or no. That's why it's good to have boolean variables, because we can ask simple questions and get simple answers.
+We ask Reeborg the question about whether the front is clear, and the answer can only be yes or no. That's why it's good to have boolean variables, because we can ask simple questions and get simple answers.

 For example, I can make a boolean variable about myself: